NVIDIA/TensorRT-LLM/docs/source/advanced/batch-manager.md

 knows that the memory allocation will be sufficient to process all active requests even in the worst case of KV cache consumption.
 That mode corresponds to a `SchedulerConfig::capacitySchedulerPolicy` set to `kGUARANTEED_NO_EVICT`.
+Another traditional batching scheme with a batch of requests running in lockstep until generation for all of them is completed corresponds to `SchedulerConfig::capacitySchedulerPolicy` set to `kSTATIC_BATCH`.

 The `GptManager`'s worker thread terminates when the `GptManager` destructor is called and there are no more active requests.